 4. The Accommodations Rental.
 Alternatives to hotels are getting more popular as travelers want to be situated in local areas but have the amenities and decor of a hotel room.
-With DelSuites, you’re in luck!
+With short term rentals Toronto, you’re in luck!
 Not only are our furnished apartments and suites situated across the GTA in central locations to get the best of a local experience but they are also have modern interiors and extras like stocked kitchens (plates, cutlery, cleaning supplies) and laundry facilities.
 Many of our properties also have state-of-the-art fitness facilities and some will have a pool (like our rooftop pool at 300 Front Street East across from the CBC.
 A full review is here).
 If you are in Toronto, it’s the ideal solution for a short-term or a long-term stay.

 5. Giving back and back to nature.